alunera-data/fashion-retail-analysis/README.md

-# 🧠 Autism Spectrum Analysis (NDK HF Transferarbeit)
+# 🛍️ Fashion Retail Analysis (NDK HF Transferarbeit)

 This project was developed as part of the **Transferarbeit** in the
 [Nachdiplomkurs HF Data Science (NDK HF)](https://www.ibaw.ch/bildung/weiterbildung/data-science).
-It explores the expression of **autistic traits in adults**, with a special focus on
+It explores the global distribution and characteristics of **fashion retail stores**,
+with a focus on **brand presence, store density, regional variation** and
-**gender differences and psychological factors** based on the ABIDE dataset.
+temporal patterns across different countries.

 ---

 ## 🎯 Goal

-The objective is to analyze the demographic and cognitive characteristics
+The objective is to analyze how global fashion brands have expanded geographically,
-associated with autism in adults, with particular attention to potential
-gender-related underdiagnosis and the interplay with mental health variables.
+which countries or cities have the highest store concentration, and whether store distribution
+is associated with brand, founding year, or region.

 The report includes **visualizations**, **statistical modeling** (linear regression), and
 **confidence intervals** based on the normal distribution using `qnorm()`.